SD10LEGACY/PromptBoost/README.md

     </td>
     <td width="50%" valign="top">
       <h3>🔐 Privacy by Architecture</h3>
-      <p>There is no telemetry, no analytics, no logging.
-The extension's architecture is <b>fundamentally incapable</b> of exfiltrating data because inference runs inside Chrome's sandboxed on-device model.
+      <p>There is no telemetry, no analytics, no logging, and no backend server.
+API keys are stored in <code>chrome.storage.local</code> — Chrome's encrypted, extension-sandboxed storage.
+The background service worker calls AI APIs directly from your browser.
 Privacy isn't a policy — it's the code itself.</p>
     </td>
   </tr>
 </table>